mrmichaelgallen/Project/readme.md

 #### Environment
 * App to register amount of electricty used for cooling home (Both A/C and fan)
 * App to track wild life sightings and post pic (Crowdsourcing for citizen scientist)

+#### Code for America Ideas
+* Develop an app that you can take a photo, input 0 to a few inputs and send to appropriate government agency to notify them of an issue.
+The photo location information would help identify which entity should get it to respond.